jadynpark/Anxiety-NCP/NCP_Analysis_Prelim.md

 1/20/2021

 **Research Questions:**
-**1.** Do implicit learning strategies differ between Low NCP and High NCP?
+**1.** Do High-NCP and Low-NCP groups perform differently in a cognitive task?
 **2.** Are clinically relevant traits/symptoms (i.e., anxiety) related
 to the difference in group performance?
 **3.** Do relevant traits contribute to perseveration errors in implicit